Rational points of quiver moduli spaces: Quiver representations over a field

 The category of $\theta$-semistable $k$-representations of $Q$ with fixed slope $\mu\in \Q$ is an Abelian, Noetherian and Artinian category, so it admits Jordan-H\"older filtrations.
 The simple (resp.\ semisimple) objects in this category are precisely the stable (resp.\ polystable) representations of slope $\mu$ (proofs of these facts are readily obtained by adapting the arguments of \cite{Seshadri_S_equiv} to the quiver setting).
 The graded object associated to any Jordan-H\"older filtration of a semistable representation is by definition polystable and its isomorphism class as a graded object is independent of the choice of the filtration.
 Two $\theta$-semistable $k$-representations of $Q$ are called $S$-equivalent if their associated graded objects are isomorphic.

-\begin{defn}[\textit{Scss} subrepresentation] Let $W$ be a $k$-representation of $k$; then a $k$-subrepresentation $U \subset W$ is said to be strongly contradicting semistability (\textit{scss}) with respect to $\theta$ if its slope is maximal among the slopes of all subrepresentations of $W$ and, for any $W' \subset W$ with this property, we have $U\subset W' \Rightarrow U = W'$. \end{defn}
+\begin{defn} Let $W$ be a $k$-representation of $k$; then a $k$-subrepresentation $U \subset W$ is said to be \textit{strongly contradicting semistability} (\textit{scss}) with respect to $\theta$ if its slope is maximal among the slopes of all subrepresentations of $W$ and, for any $W' \subset W$ with this property, we have $U\subset W' \Rightarrow U = W'$. \end{defn}

 For a proof of the existence and uniqueness of the \textit{scss} subrepresentation, we refer to \cite[Lemma 4.4]{Reineke_lectures}.
-The \textit{scss} subrepresentation satisfies $\Hom(U;W/U)=0$.
-Using the existence and uniqueness of the \textit{scss}, one can inductively construct a unique Harder--Narasimhan filtration with respect to $\theta$; for example, see \cite[Lemma 4.7]{Reineke_lectures}.
+The \textit{scss} subrepresentation satisfies $\Hom(U,W/U)=0$.
+Using the existence and uniqueness of the \textit{scss}, one can inductively construct a unique Harder--Narasimhan filtration; for example, see \cite[Lemma 4.7]{Reineke_lectures}.

 We now turn to the study of how the notions of semistability and stability behave under a field extension $L/k$.
 A $k$-representation $W=((W_v)_{v\in V},(\pphi_a)_{a\in A})$ of $Q$ determines an $L$-representation $L\otimes_k W := ((L\otimes_k W_v)_{v\in V}, (Id_L\otimes \pphi_a)_{a\in A})$ (or simply $L \otimes W)$, where $L\otimes_k W_v$ is equipped with its canonical structure of $L$-vector space and $Id_L\otimes \pphi_a$ is the extension of the $k$-linear map $\pphi_a$ by $L$-linearity.
 Note that the dimension vector of $L\otimes_k W$ as an $L$-representation is the same as the dimension vector of $W$ as a $k$-representation.
 We prove that semistability of quiver representations is invariant under base field extension, by following the proof of the analogous statement for sheaves given in \cite[Proposition 3]{Langton} and \cite[Theorem 1.3.7]{Huybrechts_Lehn}.